-Read more in the news release (pdf) announcing the debut in fall of 2011
+Read more in the press release announcing the 2013 campaign

 Buying Locally Creates More Local Wealth and Jobs

 Annual surveys over the last five years by the Institute for Local Self Reliance show that places that “go local” do better.
 In the 2012 survey, independent businesses in communities with an active “buy indie/buy local” campaign run by a local business/citizen alliance saw revenues grow 7.2% in 2011, compared to 2.6% for those in areas without an alliance.

 *All campaigns measured by these surveys were operated by local organizations dedicated to supporting local independents and affiliated with the American Independent Business Alliance (AMIBA) and/or Business Alliance for Local Living Economies (BALLE).
 Impacts of other buy local campaigns are likely to be much less (contact us for details).